 - Students are expected to follow the sequence MMFT 592, MMFT 593 beginning with the fall semester of the final year.
-Students who begin their internship in the summer will register for MMFT 591 for an additional 2 hours, but will still need to register and attend fall and spring internship. - MMFT electives: If MMFT 591 Clinical Internship (2 hours) is taken, 2 additional elective credits are required.
-If MMFT 591 is not taken, then 4 MMFT elective hours are required.
-MMFT/COUN courses must total at least 48 hours. - Students should always check with the Graduate Department of Counseling prior to signing up for COUN 585 to assure that all prerequisites have been met. - All course work, including courses with a COUN prefix, for this master's program are taught from a systems perspective, to meet LMFT licensure requirements.
+Students who begin their internship in the summer will register for MMFT 591 for an additional 2 hours, but will still need to register and attend fall and spring internship. - Students should always check with the Graduate Department of Counseling prior to signing up for COUN 585 to assure that all prerequisites have been met.

+All course work, including courses with a COUN prefix, for this master's program are taught from a systems perspective, to meet LMFT licensure requirements.
 COUN 540 Professional Orientation focuses on the AAMFT Code of Ethics.